How Credit Reporting Works

 The good credit utilization ratio is less than 30 percent.
 That means you're using less than 30 percent of the total credit available to you.

-As an example, on a credit card with a $1,000 limit to have acceptable utilization, you would need to keep your balances $300.
+As an example, on a credit card with a $1,000 limit to have acceptable utilization, you would need to keep your balance at $300.
 Your credit score drops as your credit card balances rise above that threshold.

 The third most important factor that is considered when calculating your credit score is the length of credit history, this is determined by the length of the longest open credit account you have.
 The lengthier your credit history the more helpful it is to your credit score.